Continuing Professional Development

-You are welcome to use the online CPD form however some members have had technical issues.
-The online form will be discontinued later in 2020.
-However, if you have data in the online form the College will be providing you a mechanism to obtain your current and past CPD information.
+NOTE: The online form has been discontinued.
+However, if you have data in the online form, please use the CPD export instructions to obtain your current and past CPD data.
 You must be signed in the members only section to use the online form.

-To report any problems or questions with either the excel or online form please contact College staff.
+To report any problems or questions with either the PDF form please contact College staff.

 Summary of CPD Categories:

 - Professional Practice – can be earned if you spend 30 hours or more per week working or volunteering in the field of applied biology.
 It is not a requirement of the College to be employed in applied biology to be a member.

 Continuing Education has two subcategories: General Professional Learning and Applied Biology Learning.
 Both categories allow members to undertake